“Body Brokers” 2021 Netflix Movie Release Takes a Closer Look at the Dark Side of Rehabs

 *SPOILER ALERT* (Kind Of…):

 Get ready to see a range of talented actors and actresses, such as Jack Kilmer, Alice Englert, Michael Kenneth Williams, Melissa Leo, Jessica Rothe, and Frank Grillo.
-The film takes us to treatment centers in Los Angeles, where those struggling with substance abuse travel to find reliable, effective professional and clinical help to reach sobriety.
+The film takes us to treatment centers in Los Angeles, where those struggling with substance abuse travel (from as far away as rural Ohio in this case) to find reliable, effective professional and clinical help to reach sobriety.

 It’s all part of healthcare fraud that went unnoticed for quite some time (up until recently), where everyone that is involved gets a kickback — especially the owners and operators of these disreputable and shameful centers that are meant to help users get clean and move toward the road of recovery.

-Now, we can’t give it all away before the film’s release on Netflix this coming Friday, Feb.
-19, 2021, but we can dig deeper into the dishonest side of addiction treatment, in addition to how to find a reputable center that will actually create a customized treatment plan to help you get clean and stay clean.
+Now, we can’t give it all away since we want you to see the movie for yourself, but we can dig deeper into the dishonest side of addiction treatment, in addition to helping with how to find a reputable center that will actually create a customized treatment plan to help you get clean and stay clean.

 How Do Crooked Rehab Centers Get Away with Patient Brokering?